Health Benefits of Buttermilk for Gut Health

 Combat Harmful Bacteria: These beneficial bacteria counteract detrimental germs in the gastrointestinal tract, diminishing the likelihood of infections and inflammation.

-Mitigates Acidity: Buttermilk aids in neutralizing gastric acid, providing relief from heartburn and dyspepsia.
+Mitigates Acidity: Buttermilk aids in neutralising gastric acid, providing relief from heartburn and dyspepsia.

 Alleviates Constipation: The lactic acid in buttermilk facilitates regular bowel movements by activating the intestinal mucosa.